francoperez03/hackathon-aleph-2025/README.md

-# Private VPN: Decentralized Access to Free Internet
+# World Private Network: Decentralized Access to Free Internet

 ## Overview

-**Private VPN** is a censorship-resistant VPN service designed for users in countries with heavy internet restrictions, such as Russia, China, and Turkey.
+**World Private Network** is a censorship-resistant VPN service designed for users in countries with heavy internet restrictions, such as Russia, China, and Turkey.
 Traditional VPNs are often blocked because their data is easily traceable.
 Our solution leverages **Worldcoin** for user verification, ensuring that only real, trusted users gain access while maintaining strict privacy and security.

 ## How It Works